Full Frame Bag: What It Is, and How to Pick the Right One

 The point is that you don't need a full-frame bag to get this benefit.
 A compact triangle bag delivers the same low-and-centered advantage for the gear you actually carry on a normal ride.
 You only step up to a bigger bag when the volume demands it — not to unlock better handling.

-The Trail is not a full-frame expedition bag — and we're not going to pretend it is.
-It's a compact triangle bag that mounts inside the frame near the top tube corner.
-It holds the things you reach for on a real ride: a spare tube, a multitool, a mini-pump, snacks, your phone and keys.
+The Trail is the full-frame bag built for the rides you actually do.
+It mounts inside the frame at the top tube corner and holds the things you reach for on a real ride: a spare tube, a multitool, a mini-pump, snacks, your phone and keys.
 It leaves your bottle cages free, fits road, MTB and gravel bikes, and stays out of your way.

-But if you ride to work, spin out gravel loops on the weekend, do day rides, or just want your tube and tools off your back and into the frame where they belong — the Trail is exactly right, and a full-frame bag would be overkill you'd fight to fit and never fill.
-One of our verified buyers put the compact fit well:
+Every other ride belongs to the Trail.
+Commute, weekend gravel loops, day rides, or simply getting your tube and tools off your back and into the frame where they belong: this is the bag, and the expedition cut would be volume you'd fight to fit and never fill.
+One of our verified buyers put the in-frame fit well:

 "Excellent quality!
 Sits snug in the frame and doesn't rattle on rough ground." — verified Ridgeline Trail buyer